swasthik-moolya/swasthik-moolya/README.md

 <h2 align="center">Hi 👋!
-My name is Swasthik and I'm a Software Engineer Enthusiast and UI/UX designer</h2>
+My name is Swasthik and I'm a Software Engineer Enthusiast and Web Developer</h2>

 ###